CortexIntelligentAutomation/docs/content/en/docs/2023.11/getting-started/on-premise/add-innovation-to-72/single-server-without-ha/install-application-server.md

 To add an encryption key to each of the Application Servers, follow these steps:

 1. Open a Windows PowerShell (x64) window as administrator.
-1. Navigate PowerShell to inside the `Cortex Innovation {{< version >}} - App Server Install Scripts` folder using the following command, modifying the path as necessary:
+1. Navigate PowerShell to inside the `Encryption` folder within the `Cortex Innovation {{< version >}} - App Server Install Scripts` folder using the following command, modifying the path as necessary:

     ```powershell
     cd "C:\Install\Cortex Innovation {{< version >}} - App Server Install Scripts\Encryption"